neos/fusion-form/Documentation/FusionForm.rst

 :name: (string) The fieldname.
 Use square bracket syntax for nested properties.
 :multiple: (boolean, default = false) Determine wether the field can contain multiple values like checkboxes or selects.
-:form: (FormDefinition, by default this is taken from the `form` context), the formDefinition the field shall be bound to.
+:field: (Field, by default this is null), use this field definition when set.

 The following additional props are defined on the fieldComponent to be available in derived types.